-- Graduation from an accredited baccalaureate nursing program. - 2.
-An overall academic record with a cumulative grade point average (GPA) of "B" (3.0) or better. - All applicants must have a basic understanding of statistics and basic computer skills.

-- 4. Completion of the Graduate Record Examination (GRE) is not required but is recommended. - 5.
-You will need three (3) professional references, one (1) of those preferably from a faculty who has seen your academic performance, the other two (2) from supervisors or professional colleagues, preferably with a graduate degree including health related fields (Examples include: Licensed Clinical Social worker).
-If your manager has a BSN that will be an acceptable reference as well. - 6.
+- Graduation from an accredited baccalaureatenursing program. - 2.
+An overall academic record with a cumulative grade point average (GPA) of "B" (3.0) or better. - All applicants must have a basic 3. understanding of statistics and basic computer skills.
+Completion of the Graduate Record Examination (GRE) is not required but isrecommended. - 4.
+You will need three (3) professional references, one (1) of those preferably froma faculty who has seen your academic performance, the other two (2) from supervisors or professional colleagues, preferably with a graduate degree includinghealth related fields (Examples include: Licensed Clinical Social worker).
+If your manager has a BSN that will be an acceptable reference - 5.
 In a letter to the committee, discuss your goals and reasons for wanting to undertake graduate nursing study.
 Indicate what you hope to do (your career plans) upon program completion.
 Address the reason for selection of the concentration.
-The letter does not have to be in APA format. - 7.
-An unencumbered license to practice as a registered nurse is required for enrollment; clinical practicum may necessitate licensure in neighboring states. - Medical profile including immunizations record and urine drug screen completed no more than 60 days prior to enrollment in the MSN program. - 9.
-A criminal background check and drug screen will be completed prior to enrollment no more than 60 days prior to enrollment in the FNP concentration. - 10.
-Proof of health insurance at all times when enrolled in the program.
+The letter does not have to be in APA format. - 6.
+An unencumbered license to practice as a registered nurse is required for enrollment; clinical practicum may necessitate licensurein neighboring states. - 7.
+Medical profile including immunizations record and urine drug screen completed no more than 60 days prior to enrollment in the MSN program. - 8.
+A criminal background check and drug screen will be completed prior to enrollmentno more than 60 days prior to enrollment in the FNP concentration. - 9.
+Proof of health insurance at all times whenenrolled in the program.